 How to Find a Campsite for the 2017 Eclipse

 First, decide how far you’ll drive to see the eclipse.
 You want to be directly underneath the eclipse’s 70-mile wide “Path of Totality.”
 According to astronomer Michael Bakich, “Only totality reveals the true celestial spectacle: the diamond ring, the Sun’s glorious corona, strange colors in our sky, and seeing stars in the daytime.”
 Your goal is to be right in the middle of the path of totality, directly underneath as it travels over.
 Unfortunately millions of others have the same idea so get busy.

 Next, do an internet search for the area where you want to see the eclipse.
 For instance, if you search for “best places in Idaho to see 2017 eclipse” you’ll find dozens of websites with Idaho’s best places to see the eclipse.

-Finally, turn to RV trip planning resources like RV Park Reviews.
+Finally, turn to RV trip planning resources like RV LIFE Campgrounds.
 Research the best eclipse campsites at or near your destination.
 At this point in time, remember beggars can’t be choosers.
 If viewing the eclipse is your number one goal, take visitor reviews with a grain of salt.
 After all, the eclipse only lasts a few minutes so you don’t have to stay long if you don’t like your campground.
 Find a campsite that sounds good, then book a spot now.
 You still have time to join the fun!